MicrosoftDocs/win32/desktop-src/Controls/translatedispatch.md

 ---
 title: TranslateDispatch callback function
 description: Used by the client of the DoReaderMode function to intercept and explicitly handle any windows messages targeted for the scrolling area of the reader mode window.
-This is an application-defined callback function. ms.assetid: 'a50cff4f-ae10-4c3c-a386-9ec7c7d6256f'
+This is an application-defined callback function. ms.assetid: a50cff4f-ae10-4c3c-a386-9ec7c7d6256f
+keywords:
-keywords: ["TranslateDispatch callback function Windows Controls"]
+- TranslateDispatch callback function Windows Controls
 topic_type:
 - apiref
 api_name: